Skip to content

 Training Algorithms PPO, DPO, IPO

-Moderators Llama-Guard 3, Detoxify
+Scorers Llama-Guard 3, Detoxify

-Problem Formulations (published) ASTPrompter, RL – Perez
+System Formulations (published) ASTPrompter, Perez et al.

 Want to go beyond the defaults?
 ASTRA-RL is modular—swap what you need and reuse everything else.
 We recommend starting with the quick start to learn the overall flow; it links directly to the relevant customization guides when you diverge.

-Evaluate a Target with a Pre-Trained Attacker
+Evaluate a Target with a Pre-Trained Tester

 Jump straight to evaluation (single-path dev/test rollouts, metric aggregation): Quick Start Evaluation